 (Park City, KY) One-hour guided tours.
 Pathways are not handicapped-accessible but handrails are provided where helpful.

 (Bowling Green, KY) Kentucky’s only underground boat tour.
 Sturdy shoes are recommended for your hike to the cave.
 They also offer a pair of ziplines for your above-ground enjoyment.

 Whitewater rafting.
 If you’re looking for something with a little more adrenalin, try rafting the Ocoee near Cleveland, TN.
 With Class 3 and 4 rapids, it’s challenging without making you fear for your life.
 Many of the outfitters have expanded beyond rafts to offer kayak, ropes courses, zip lines and lodging.

+(Their website was down last time I checked.)
 The outfitter I know best, they’ve been getting people soaking wet since 1977.
 They run a tight ship and the guides on the trips I’ve taken have always been pleasant.
 A few have also been pretty funny.